pulumi/docs/content/blog/integrating-devops-and-security-for-scalable-platform-engineering/index.md

 - **BMW Group**: [Unified and Programmatic Approach to Infrastructure Management at BMW Using Pulumi](https://www.pulumi.com/blog/unified-programmatic-approach-infrastructure-management-bmw-using-pulumi/)
 - **Lemonade**: [How the DevOps team supports a much larger group of developers](https://www.pulumi.com/case-studies/lemonade/) using by Pulumi to standardize infrastructure components and enforce best practices.

-Discover platform engineering best practices in [The Guide to Platform Engineering: 7 Steps to Get It Right](https://www.pulumi.com/blog/the-guide-platform-engineering-idp-steps-best-practices/) and learn  through hands-on workshops on how to apply them by registering to one of our upcoming [platform engineering workshops and Q&A sessions](https://www.pulumi.com/resources/#upcoming).
+Discover platform engineering best practices in [The Guide to Platform Engineering: 7 Steps to Get It Right](https://www.pulumi.com/blog/the-guide-platform-engineering-idp-steps-best-practices/).

 ***Build secure, scalable platforms with confidence—get started with the [Platform Engineering Workshop Series & Course](https://info.pulumi.com/platform-engineering-workshop-series)***